 COMPANY PROFILE by Stephen Sutton

 In 1992, I lived in a very small village in Northumberland, England, by the name of Simonburn.
-I worked as a commercial lawyer, and also had many connections with the famous village church of St. Mungo, being both the Reader (lay minister) and the assistant organist.
+I worked as a commercial lawyer, and also had many connections with the famous village church of St. Mungo, situated next door to our home.
 As part of the exercise to raise funds for the restoration of our fine Walker organ, I agreed to produce a recording.
 That was Divine Art's first release, on cassette only (now on CD24101).
 It came to the attention of music critics, and led to my meeting several musicians who enlisted my help in producing CDs; they in turn introduced me to colleagues, and though I never intended to become a record producer one thing led to another until now we have an international business, which has acquired a reputation for quality and for introducing new music and fascinating rarities.
-The company was first based in South Shields, where I carried on my law practice, but we relocated a few years ago to East Harlsey, on the edge of the beautiful Hambleton Hills before jumping ship and moving our home and the main office to New England in 2009.
+The company was first based in South Shields, where I carried on my law practice, but we relocated a few years ago to East Harlsey, on the edge of the beautiful Hambleton Hills before jumping ship and moving our home and the main office to New England, USA in 2009.
 Terry Bickerdike, who has long experience in inventory and shipping management, joined the Board in December 2008 and was joined in January 2009 by Toby Horton, following our acquisition of a company specialising in vintage radio plays - an interesting new area for us to explore.

 In 2003 we acquired the highly-regarded Athene label, specialising in period piano performances, and its sister label Athene-Minerva.
 For a time we also distributed other labels but have discontinued this, except that we do offer the privately produced CDs of Peter Katin (RP Music) and Dan Evans (Dansing).
 These arrangements were made as favours to friends and we cannot take on any more "other labels", although we are always happy to discuss releasing and distributing quality recordings on our own labels.